chenyukang/Panda/README.md

-yPandaOS : An x86 based Hobby OS
+PandaOS : An x86 based Hobby OS
 ========

 I am doing this for studying the OS internals. xx